ayumahapat0/Search-Engine/README.md

 # Search-Engine

-Created the algorithm to search for the files
+## Developed a search engine that allows people to look for in order to look for text files based on keywords